Caring for your Formula Fed Baby

 - Play soft, soothing music.

-- Put your baby in his car seat and take him for a drive.
+- Put your baby in his or her car seat and take him or her for a drive.

 - Take your baby for a stroller ride.